osome-iu/osometweet/README.md

 python tests.py
 ```

-# How to contribute
+# How to seek helps and contribute

 OSoMeTweet will be a community project.
-If you encounter bugs, please create [issues](https://github.com/truthy/osometweet/issues).
+If you encounter bugs, please create [Issues](https://github.com/truthy/osometweet/issues).
 If you want to contribute to the project, you are welcome to create [Pull Requests](https://github.com/truthy/osometweet/pulls).